RealLuthoJara/prosuite/README.md

 2024/02/28 ~ Day 4: Unable to do much progress today unfortunately but will definately get back on the horse tomorrow.

-2024/02/29 ~ Day 5:
+2024/02/29 ~ Day 5: In the process of making the navbar more responsive.

-You can view the live version on [Vanilla ProSuite](https://luthojara.github.io/vanillaProSuite/)
+You can view the live version on [Vanilla ProSuite](https://realluthojara.github.io/prosuite/)